keithalewis/lac/README.md

 available to get a pointer to any C function from a dynamic library.

-Use `load` to specify the signature of the function and `call` to call it with the specified signature.
+Use `load` to specify the signature of the function and `call` to call it with the required signature.

 A _dictionary_ is available for associating keys with values.
 Use `> key value` to put `value` in the dictionary and `< key` to retrieve it.

-## Parse
+## Tokens

 A `lac` program parses a stream of characters from a file into _tokens_.
-Tokens are seperated by white space according to `isspace`.
+Tokens are separated by white space according to `isspace`.

 If a token starts with a quote character (`'"'`) then white space is included up to the next quote character.
 Quote characters preceded by